radenkovic/react-vanilla/README.md

 It cleans `dist` directory and creates fresh app version.
 You can also run `npm run staticServer` to preview your production build locally.

-### Build proccess streamline explained
+### Build process streamline explained

-0. Dist directory is cleaned (removed, `rimraf`)
+1. Dist directory is cleaned (removed, `rimraf`)
-1. Webpack compiles javascript and exports `index.html`, and js bundles (vendor, normalize, manifest and the main bundle) and all images loaded with `url-loader`
+2. Webpack compiles javascript and exports `index.html`, and js bundles (vendor, normalize, manifest and the main bundle) and all images loaded with `url-loader`
-2. Gulp compiles sass in production mode (concat, autoprefixer, minify, revision hashing) to `./dist/css`
+3. Gulp compiles sass in production mode (concat, autoprefixer, minify, revision hashing) to `./dist/css`, and injects the file into `index.html`
-3. Gulp injects compiled css file into `index.html` created by Webpack in the step 1
-4. Gulp copies files from `/public` to `/dist`

 ## What can be better (TBD)